googlearchive/chromedeveditor/ide/README.md

 `dart:` code from the Dart SDK into the `app/sdk` directory.

 ### Lib
-All the Dart code for the application (modulo the spark.dart entry point) lives in the `app/lib` directory.
+All the Dart code for the application (modulo the spark_polymer.dart entry point) lives in the `app/lib` directory.

 ### API Documentation